droundy/deft/papers/histogram/sad-referee-response.md

 present the convergence properties of a single Monte Carlo method.
 In our case, we compare the convergence of *four* different methods, one of which (SAD) is an improvement on the existing algorithm (SAMC), on a single system (square well fluid).
-We also note that this work is the only instance of a test of any flat histogram method to the square well fluid.
+We also note that to our knowledge this work is the only instance of a test of any flat histogram method to the square well fluid.
 We agree that our method should be tested on additional different physical systems but dispute that this is necessary for the first paper introducing an improved method.

 Secondly, the referee does not see much value in providing a temperature range (rather than an energy range) as input to the method.
 We believe that a